 So here’s my question: What good is good advice if you’re not going to take it?

-If this sounds like a rant, I'm sorry.
+If this sounds like a rant, I’m sorry.
 I am peeved and banging the keys on my laptop a little harder than usual.
 But the reason might surprise you.
-Believe it or not, I'm not that annoyed about the people I just wrote about.
-Instead, all of this makes me wonder how often I've been exposed to great and didn't listen or pay heed because I was too busy defending what I'd already done?
+Believe it or not, I’m not that annoyed about the people I just wrote about.
+Instead, all of this makes me wonder how often I’ve been exposed to great ideas and didn’t listen or pay heed because I was too busy defending what I’d already done?
 How often did I miss the of from an accomplished expert because my focus was elsewhere?
-And most important, how can I make doubly sure it doesn't happen again?
+And most important, how can I make doubly sure it doesn’t happen again?

 Voice BalloonI texted my wife and told her my dilemma and her simple response was, “Deep breath.
 ILY.”
 After thinking about it for a while, I think she’s right.
 The simple way to make sure that we’re open to opportunities is simply to breathe.
 Don’t be so quick to respond, don’t be so quick to defend, and don’t be so quick to disagree.
 Instead, I’m going to try to simply be open to the information I’m lucky enough to receive and save both the evaluation and the retaliation for later.